0xi6r/6r/README.md

+# What if I wrote my own file editor?

-# Simple Windows TUI File Editor
+## 6r, A Simple Windows TUI File Editor

 A lightweight, modular text editor for Windows command line with a terminal user interface (TUI).
 Built in C with a focus on simplicity, modularity, and ease of use.